yalopez84/yalopez84/README.md

       1-Creating and exploiting linked datases (issues from 1 to 4) 2-Knowledge graphs completion (issue 5)

-#### The first work is a proof of concept about linked courses publication and consumtion
+#### The first work is a proof of concept about linked courses publication and consumption
 -This implementation intends to show an early application of the platform by easing data consumption to course recommender applications.
 -Three components were developed: